groundhog-21/westmarch-house/docs/kaggle_writeup.md

 # 🏰 The House of Westmarch
 ### *A Fully Staffed, Mildly Unhinged Multi-Agent Concierge*
+**Track:** Concierge Agents

 🎩 Jeeves · 📚 Perkins · ✒️ Miss Pennington · 🕯️ Lady Hawthorne · 👤 The Master

 ---

 ## Project Description

 **The House of Westmarch** is a gamified, narrative-driven multi-agent concierge system disguised as an Edwardian household.
-Beneath the humor and theatrics lies a fully engineered agentic platform integrating:
+Beneath the humor and theatrics lies a fully-engineered agentic platform that provides daily assistance.

-- Multi-agent orchestration
-- Hybrid model usage (Gemini + OpenAI)
-- A domain-aware memory system
-- Tool-assisted reasoning
-- Critique loops
-- Structured workflows
-- A Streamlit UI
-- Nine theatrical demonstrations (1–9)

 Users delegate tasks to “household staff,” creating an immersive experience that is both technically robust and unexpectedly entertaining.

 ---

 ## 1. Problem Statement

-Modern users constantly manage small but cognitively expensive tasks: planning, researching, drafting, critiquing, and remembering previous conversations.
+Modern users constantly manage small but cognitively taxing tasks: planning, researching, drafting, critiquing, and remembering previous conversations.
 These responsibilities accumulate until the user effectively becomes their own secretary, researcher, editor, and archivist.

 Westmarch reframes these burdens through narrative delegation: